 We are looking for someone with a Ph.D. in neuroscience, psychology, cognitive science, computer science, statistics, or a related area.
-The ideal candidate would have a strong quantitative background, previous training in social or cognitive neuroscience, and an interest in psychopathology and ASD.
-Experience with MATLAB and familiarity with neuroimaging analysis software (e.g., FSL, SPM, AFNI, Freesurfer, ANTs) and advanced analysis methods (e.g., graph theory, functional connectivity, multivariate analyses) is preferred.
+The ideal candidate would have a strong quantitative background, previous training in computational, network, or cognitive neuroscience, and an interest or background in psychopathology and ASD.
+Strong programming skills and a familiarity with neuroimaging analysis software (e.g., FSL, SPM, AFNI, Freesurfer, ANTs) and advanced analysis methods (e.g., graph theory, functional connectivity, multivariate analyses) is preferred.
 Applicants must have good organizational skills, and enjoy working in a collaborative environment.

 The position is available immediately, but the start date can be somewhat flexible.
 We will begin reviewing applications immediately, and continue reviewing them on a rolling basis until the position is filled.
 Salary is commensurate with experience, and includes health benefits.

 If interested, please contact either Olaf Sporns (email@example.com)

 .
 As part of your application, please include a cover letter that includes a proposed start date, an up-to- date CV and copies of representative publications.